Codeception/Codeception/docs/modules/AngularJS.md

 ### submitForm

 Submits the given form on the page, optionally with the given form values.
-Pass the form field's values as an array in the second parameter.
+Give the form fields values as an array.
+Note that hidden fields can't be accessed.

-Although this function can be used as a short-hand version of `fillField()`, `selectOption()`, `click()` etc. it has some important
-differences:

- * Only field *names* may be used, not CSS/XPath selectors nor field labels
- * If a field is sent to this function that does *not* exist on the page, it will silently be added to the HTTP request.
-This is helpful for testing some types of forms, but be aware that you will *not* get an exception like you would if you called `fillField()` or `selectOption()` with a missing field.

-Fields that are not provided will be filled by their values from the page, or from any previous calls to `fillField()`, `selectOption()` etc.
+Skipped fields will be filled by their values from the page.
 You don't need to click the 'Submit' button afterwards.
 This command itself triggers the request to form's action.

-You can optionally specify which button's value to include in the request with the last parameter (as an alternative to explicitly setting its value in the second parameter), as button values are not otherwise included in the request.
+You can optionally specify what button's value to include in the request with the last parameter as an alternative to explicitly setting its value in the second parameter, as button values are not otherwise included in the request.

 Examples: